Which visa do I need?

-It is also important to understand that part-time Tier 4 students are prohibited from all work (including work placements), cannot bring dependants to the UK with them and cannot extend their visa from within the UK.
+It is also important to understand that part-time Tier 4 students were prohibited from all work (including work placements), cannot bring dependants to the UK with them and cannot extend their visa from within the UK.
 If you are thinking of studying part time, you must also make sure that you can complete the course (and any additional progression course) within the UK government time limits on study.
-Please see the UK Council for International Student Affairs (UKCISA) for further information about eligibility and time caps.
+Please see the UK Council for International Student Affairs (UKCISA) for further information about eligibility and undergraduate time caps.

 If you are planning on bringing dependants to the UK with you, please see our comprehensive Information for Families.

 Please note that if you are coming as an academic visitor, researcher or for a short visit as part of an excahnge then the University will tell you direct which is the correct visa to apply for.
 Though you may also like to look at our Visiting Academics and Researchers section.

-If you have noticed a mistake on your BRP (visa card) or lost your essential documents, please read the comprehensive information either via the side bar navigation or the picture link below.
+If you have noticed a mistake on your BRP (visa card) or lost your essential documents, please read the comprehensive information regrading Incorrect, Lost or Stolen Documents.